“All that we see or seem is but a dream within a dream” – Edgar Allen Poe

 “My Father’s Only Scorn”

-In my teens I often daydreamed of driving my dad’s VW bus east on route 66 until ending up in Chicago to make a run at being a blues musician ……….but now that the bus was indeed mine, it instead would be rolling me north to The University of Oregon, where like my father had, I would study to be a writer under the tutelage of Professor Mark Clifton.
+In my teens I often daydreamed of driving my dad’s VW bus east on route 66 until ending up in Chicago to make a run at being a blues musician ……….but now that the bus was indeed mine, it instead would be rolling me north to The University of Oregon, where like my father had, I would study the discipline of writing screenplays with Professor Mark Clifton.

 Mark Clifton, now in his thirty-second year at the UofO, was a renowned scholar and screenwriter.
 He was detested by my father, who never forgave the Professor for “cashing in” on my father’s idea while being under the professor’s tutelage.